-A courtyard or courtyard-style patio has walls on at least three sides and provides seclusion and privacy, even if is positioned in the center of a house.
+A courtyard or atrium has walls on at least three sides and provides seclusion and privacy, even if is positioned in the center of a house.
 Historically, some of the oldest patios are courtyards.
-Location-wise, a courtyard or courtyard patio is in the center of or directly adjacent to the house.
+Location-wise, a courtyard or courtyard patio is in the center of or directly adjacent to a house.
 It can also be an intimate enclosure situated within a larger yard or garden.
 Some courtyards serve as an enclosed entryway to a house.

 Growing in Demand

 The demand and popularity of adding a courtyard space to a residence correlate to the increasing desire for outdoor rooms and a seamless transition from indoors to out.
 In recent years, architects surveyed by the American Institute of Architects (AIA) have reported increases in clients requesting more outdoor living spaces.

 - A framework within which other types of landscape layouts can be developed

 - They create microclimates for various types of plants

 - Walls and privacy or outdoor screens can be created with various types of plants or constructed of trellis-type or permanent building materials.

 Viewed as another room of the house, a courtyard is an open-roofed space that has been redefined to fit a homeowner's lifestyle and desires.
 Some courtyards are open-air entertainment centers, while others house outdoor kitchens, fire pits or fireplaces, and outdoor living room furnishings.

 Still, others feature hot tubs or small pools --- like plunge pools or swim spas -- that offer convenient access and privacy.